VidyutChakrabarti/GOI-Statistics/README.md

 terraform apply -auto-approve
 ```

+- Upload the psycopg2-layer.zip as a layer in the Lambda function, this packaged layer has been prepared in AWS-Linux OS. (using a zipped package from Windows gives an error.)

 **Note: Additional charges may apply if large datasets are transferred within the vpc using lambda, we avoided using AWS Glue due to cost constraints.**

 ### PowerBI dashboard:
 ![powerbi dashboard](assets/vis.png)